wp-plugins/responsive-column-widgets/readme.txt

 * Fixed: the warning that occurred in debug mode in a Not Found page, Undefined property: WP_Query::$post.

 = 1.0.8.1 - 03/21/2013 =
-* Fixed: a bug that the widget box was inserted below the comment form regardless the option was checked or not.
+* Fixed: a bug that the widget box was inserted below the comment form regardless of whether the option was checked or not.

 = 1.0.8 - 03/20/2013 =
 * Fixed: a bug that when multiple widget boxes with different sidebar IDs were present in one page, only the first widget box's custom style was loaded; the other custom styles' set to each box did not load.